Affiliated Teaching Hospitals

 Clinical rotations for Geisel medical students take place in a range of medical centers in New England and across the U.S. Geisel's primary affiliated teaching hospitals include Dartmouth-Hitchcock Medical Center, the Veterans Affairs Medical Center in White River Junction, VT; California Pacific Medical Center in San Francisco, and Indian Health Service medical centers.

-In addition to other teaching sites in New England, students complete clinical clerkships in Dartmouth-affiliated teaching hospitals in Alaska, Arizona, California, Connecticut, Rhode Island, and Maine.
+In addition to other teaching sites in New England, students complete clinical clerkships in Dartmouth-affiliated teaching hospitals in Alaska, Arizona, California, Connecticut, and Maine.
 Fellowships from the Dartmouth International Health Group and from the medical school's newly established Center for Health Equity help Geisel medical students to explore health care opportunities—and needs—throughout the world.

 Dartmouth-Hitchcock Medical Center